yuvii-b/url-shortener/README.md

 1. CLI TOOL:

-    Follow these steps to build and run the URL Shortener application:
+    Follow these steps to build and run the URL Shortener command line application:

-    1. **Build the server application**:
+    1. **Build the backend server application**:

     ```bash
     make server